 You have been dreaming of having that hourglass silhouette for the longest time, and you have done all the diet and exercise you can think of to achieve that shape, yet to no avail.
-Then you read about coolsculpting at Sydney based Pellis MediSpa, and you want to try it.
-But what is Coolsculpting really about?
+What is Coolsculpting really about?
 Is it liposuction, is coolsculpting painful?
 Let us help you answer these questions.

 What is coolsculpting?